Insulation

 About a third of all the heat lost in an uninsulated home escapes through the walls.
 Heat will always flow from a warm area to a cold one.
 In winter, the colder it is outside, the faster heat from your home will escape into the surrounding air.

 Most houses built from the 1990s onwards have wall insulation to keep the heat in, but if your house is older than that it may not have any wall insulation.
-If this is the case then you may be heating the outside air, instead of just heating your home.
+If this is the case, you may be heating the outside air, instead of just heating your home.
 Most types of wall can be insulated in one way or another.
 If you have a typical house with cavity walls, you could save up to £140 per year in heating bills just from insulating the walls.

 The first thing you need to find out is what sort of walls you have.